 There are 4 entrance gates to access this citadel.
 The most important gate, Ngo Mon Gate, was only reserved for the King in the past.
-Hoang Thanh is the place for highest offices of Viet Nam’s feudalism and sanctums of the decreased Emperors to operate, and is divided into various sections like: palace for grand ceremonies, shrines of the Emperors, store house for precious objects, workshop for manufacturing useful articles, studying place for princes, and more.
-Tours in Vietnam
+Hoang Thanh is the place for the highest offices of Viet Nam’s feudalism and sanctums of the decreased Emperors to operate and is divided into various sections like a palace for grand ceremonies, shrines of the Emperors, a storehouse for precious objects, a workshop for manufacturing useful articles, studying place for princes, and more.

 Tu Cam Thanh (Forbidden Citadel)

 Our final destination, after passing through Hoang Thanh, is Tu Cam Thanh.
 This complex comprises around 50 structures of varying sizes where the Emperor and his family conducted their daily activities.
 Among them are Can Chanh Palace for official work, Can Thanh as the private palace, Khon Thai Residence for the Queens, Duyet Thi Duong House serving as the royal theatre, Thuong Thien as the kitchen, and Thai Binh Lau as the Emperor’s reading room.
 Surrounded by brick walls with 7 entrance gates, the front side features Dai Cung Mon, exclusively reserved for the Kings.

 What to experience?

 While the Citadel has witnessed the ravages of time and wars, extensive restoration efforts have preserved its splendor.
 Today, visitors can immerse themselves in the rich history and cultural heritage of Hue through various activities and attractions.

 Start your journey at the Hue Royal Antiquities Museum, which houses a remarkable collection of artifacts, royal costumes, and historical relics.
 Gain deeper insights into the life of the Nguyen Dynasty and appreciate the treasures that have withstood the test of time.